lblauv/sr-backend-home-assessment/README.md

   Matched the Kafka connector version to Flink 1.14.6 in `pom.xml` (removed 2.x and Kafka 4.0 artifacts).

 - **Removed JAXB dependency**
-  Java 11+ no longer bundles `javax.xml.bind`, so we switched all timestamp parsing to `Instant.parse(…)`.
+  Java 11+ no longer bundles `javax.xml.bind`, so I switched all timestamp parsing to `Instant.parse(…)`.

 - **Platform forcing**
   Added `platform: linux/amd64` to all Flink services to ensure compatibility under QEMU.

-With these tweaks, our “orders → Flink → processed-orders” pipeline runs reliably on macOS M1.
+With these tweaks, the “orders → Flink → processed-orders” pipeline runs reliably on macOS M1.